-What in the world am I going to say when: Your best friend’s child dies; your neighbor’s husband has a fatal heart attack; your co-worker’s father dies after years of suffering?
+What in the world are you going to say when: our best friend’s child dies; your neighbor’s husband has a fatal heart attack; your co-worker’s father dies after years of suffering?
 You could find yourself in a similar situation and what are you going to say?

 We feel ill-equipped and awkward when faced with a friend’s grief.
 We want to be supportive, but we just don’t know how.
 And just as importantly, we are afraid of saying the wrong thing and making matters worse.

 The good news is that there are proven ways to help your friend experience healthy healing.
 A Friend in Grief: Simple Ways to Help comes from Ginny's experiences as a grieving mother and from the suggestions of more than 100 people she interviewed who have first-hand experience with the death of a loved one.
 Those of us who have lived through grief know what comforts and what hurts.

 This book gives you the words, the actions and the confidence to connect and “be there” when your friend grieves and needs you the most.